 alert(f"Cost tracking discrepancy {discrepancy_pct:.1f}% — investigate sub-agent attribution")

 Run this once per billing period.
-A discrepancy above 10% means you have untracked calls.
+A discrepancy above 10% means you have untracked call paths.

 Prevention

-• Use a single API key for the entire pipeline and sub-agent tree; if isolation is required, aggregate all keys into a single cost tracker.
+- Use a single API key for the whole pipeline and sub-agent tree; if isolation is required, aggregate all keys into one cost tracker (or route through one LiteLLM proxy).

-• Propagate a root run ID through all sub-agent calls via a header or context variable; every LLM call records against this ID.
+- Propagate a root run ID through every sub-agent call via a header or context variable; every LLM call records against it.

-• Always read token usage from the API response’s usage field — never estimate client-side.
+- Always read token usage from the API response

-• Include output tokens, cache write tokens, and cache read tokens in your cost formula alongside input tokens.
+usagefield; never estimate client-side. - Include output tokens, cache-write tokens, and cache-read tokens in the formula alongside input tokens.

-• Add a per-run cost cap that fires an alert (not a hard stop) when the run exceeds 2x the expected cost.
+- Add a per-run cost cap that fires an alert (not a hard stop) when a run exceeds 2x its expected cost.

 FAQ

-Q: What is a reasonable cost-per-run budget for a typical multi-agent code-review pipeline?
-A: A pipeline that reviews a single PR (reads 5-10 files, runs 3 agent passes) with claude-sonnet-4-6 typically costs $0.05-$0.30 depending on file sizes and context lengths.
-Anything over $1.00 per PR warrants investigation of token bloat or unexpected retries.
+Q: What is a reasonable cost-per-run for a multi-agent code-review pipeline?
+A: Reviewing a single PR (5-10 files, 3 agent passes) on Sonnet 4.6 typically lands at $0.05-$0.30 depending on file sizes and context length.
+Anything over $1.00 per PR warrants checking for token bloat, full-context resends, or unexpected retry loops.